monk-io/docs/_mkdocs/docs/guides/basic-app.md

 !!! note

-    The syntax for string interpolation in MonkScript is inspired by JavaScript's string template literals.
+    The syntax for string interpolation in MonkScript is inspired by JavaScript's string Kit literals.
 Learn more about [Arrow scripts](../monkscript/scripting-index.md).

 Your `app.yaml` manifest should now look like this: